 Giant hat which completely hides the face of the twin monks known as the Crystal Elders.

-It is said that the Elders are the successors of the great wise man Logan and that this “big hat” is a symbol of that.
+It is said that the Elders have the great wise man Logan’s inheritance and that this “big hat” is a symbol of that.

 The twins have apparently acquired their in-depth knowledge of Logan by way of the Crystal Scroll.
 These texts looks nothing like the Sage’s Scroll, which resembles simple rolled-up parchment more akin to the Logan’s Scroll.
 Rather, it appears to be surprisingly white and intricately bordered parchment written in glowing blue ink and wrapped in equally elaborate silver rollers — overall rather fancy despite the partial crystallization.
 Moreover, it details all of the sorceries that Logan invented after combing through Seath’s research in the original Dark Souls.
 (DS1) It was therefore not penned by the Sages themselves but by Logan during his time at the Duke’s Archives, using the high-quality materials from the gods’ library.
 However the twins came into possession of these scrolls, it became the basis for their studies going forward and made them one of the two great sects claiming to inherit Logan’s legacy.